-One of the most common methods is to simply electronically transfer funds between banks.
+One of the most common methods is to simply electronically transfer funds between financial institutions.
 This is often done via an ACH (Automated Clearing House) transfer.
 Many banks will allow you to add an external account and link that account to your bank account so that you can transfer funds between accounts.
-You can often do this for free, with both small and large banks so always inquire about this possibility.
+You can often do this for free, with both small and large financial institutions so always inquire about this possibility.

 The big thing you need to know about this method is that sometimes it can take several days up to a week to get the accounts linked.
 Sometimes you can simply log into the external account and quickly link the accounts but other times they are subject to verification or perhaps even a test deposit that you will use to verify the account.

 Some banks offer ways to expedite the transfer process with P2P transfers.